ChandrikaVulapu/WEB-NAVIGATOR-AI-AGENT/README.md

-# TITLE : WEB-NAVIGATOR-AI-AGENT
+# TITLE : WEB-PILOT-AI-AGENT

 **Problem Statement Chosen:**

-Web Navigator AI Agent – an AI system that understands natural language commands, autonomously browses real websites, and takes the user directly to the exact product or page they want, eliminating the need for manual searching and clicking.
+WebPilot AI Agent – an AI system that understands natural language commands, autonomously browses real websites, and takes the user directly to the exact product or page they want, eliminating the need for manual searching and clicking.

-**Existing Approach : **

-Current search engines and AI assistants only give you a list of links or summaries.
-You still have to: Open each link manually , Apply filters yourself ,Compare results ,Finally land on the page you need.
-This process is slow, repetitive, and frustrating  most of the work is still on the user.

-**Proposed Approach : **

-	Our solution is a Web Navigator AI Agent that doesn’t just suggest or summarize — it actually takes action on the internet.
-The agent understands natural language, plans the task, and then browses real websites like a human to land the user directly on the exact product or page they need, removing the pain of endless clicks and filters , reduces the human efforts and saves the time .

 **SUMMARY**